 To connect science with policy and foster a network of science and engineering leaders who understand government and policymaking, and are prepared to develop and execute solutions to address societal challenges.

 Seven fellows on Capitol Hill ushered in the AAAS Science & Technology Policy Fellowships program back in 1973.
 AAAS partnered with the American Physical Society, American Society of Mechanical Engineers, and the Institute for Electrical and Electronic Engineering to sponsor these fellows.
-Today, STPF places nearly 300 fellows each year in all branches of federal government.
+Today, STPF places more than 250 fellows each year in all branches of federal government.

 Fellows are a powerful and coveted resource – for each other and for the offices in which they serve.
 The program has earned an impressive reputation, attracting significant interest from highly qualified scientists and engineers.
 The result is an ever-growing network of alumni who are adept at conducting and communicating their science to support policy in national and international arenas.